pik33/P2-retromachine/Propeller/Audiodriver/readme.txt

          Set bit #31 to 1 if the sample is 16 bit, 0 for 8 bit.
-         Set bit #30 to 1 to start playing the sample from the beginning Set bit #29 to 1 to synchronize channels 0 and 1 for playing stereo without the phase error long #3: sample loop start point long #4: sample loop end point.
+         Set bit #30 to 1 to start playing the sample from the beginning Set bit #29 to 1 to synchronize channels 0 and 1 for playing stereo without the phase error Set bit #28 to 1 to eneble fractional skip for interleaved stereo samples (= wav files) long #3: sample loop start point long #4: sample loop end point.
          If the sample has to no loop and stop at the end, set loop start=end of sample, loop end=loop start +1 or 2 (for 16 bit)